Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Rules for prescribing drugs

-Antibiotics for prostatitis in the event that the patient consults the urologist in the acute stage of inflammation, are prescribed almost immediately.
-That is, the doctor will not wait for the test data.
+Antibiotics for prostatitis in the event that the patient turned to the urologist in the acute stage of inflammation are prescribed almost immediately.
+That is, the doctor will not wait for these tests.

-Therefore, in the early days, a medicine with a wide spectrum of action is selected, the selection scheme is very similar in selection.
+Therefore, in the first days, a medicine with a wide spectrum of action is selected, the selection scheme is very similar in selection.

 Preference is given to: